kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 ================================ 1 failed, 3 passed in 0.03s =================================
 ```

-This time around writing the actual implementation is easier than
+This time around, writing the actual implementation is easier than
 trying to trick the tests:

 ```python